algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 **Origin**: Describes the wine’s geographic origin and image, used in both Wine and Cheese classes.
 This adds reusability and consistency.

-The subcatergories are connected together to thoses two categories allowing the user to find the best wine / cheese combination when checking one of the criterias givens.
+The subcategories are connected together to thoses two categories allowing the user to find the best wine / cheese combination when checking one of the criterias givens.

 ---